The Web address of this article is

 reduce our wounds, learn to communicate and grieve, and then study how to

-resolve values conflicts and relationship triangles.
+resolve our several values conflicts and relationship triangles.

 "While we're